ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 With the transition to MIPS64, Load Linked Doubleword (`lld`), and Store Conditional Doubleword (`scd`) instructions are also now supported.
-These instructions are similar to `ll` and `sc`, but target 8-byte rather than 4-byte memory segments.

 The `lld` instruction functions similarly to `ll`, but the `llReservationStatus` is set to `2`.
 The `scd` instruction functions similarly to `sc`, but the `llReservationStatus` must be equal to `2`